nkrmr/MobileFlashCards/README.md

 ## To start Mobile Flashcards App:

+clone the project with `git clone https://github.com/soulso/MobileFlashCards.git`

+change directory `cd MobileFlashCards/`

-clone the project with git clone https://github.com/soulso/readable.git change directory into cd readable install all project dependencies with `npm install` or `yarn install` start the server with `npm start` or `yarn start`
+install all project dependencies with `npm install` or `yarn install`

+start the server with `npm start` or `yarn start`

 run on ios : `yarn ios`